core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 First, the client sends a normal OSCORE request to the server, protected with the old Security Context CTX\_OLD and with the 'd' flag bit set to 0.

 Upon receiving the OSCORE request and after having verified it with the old Security Context CTX\_OLD as usual, the server generates a random value N1 and uses the nonce N = N1 and X = X1 together with the old Security Context CTX\_OLD, in order to derive a temporary Security Context CTX\_1.
 Then, the server sends an OSCORE response to the client, protected with the Security Context CTX\_1.
-In particular, the response has the 'd' flag bit set to 1 and specifies N1 as 'id detail' (see {{ssec-oscore-option-extensions}}).
+In particular, the response has the 'd' flag bit set to 1 and specifies N1 as 'nonce' (see {{ssec-oscore-option-extensions}}).

-Upon receiving the OSCORE response, the client retrieves the value N1 from the 'id detail' of the response, the value X1 from the 'x' byte of the OSCORE option, and uses the nonce N = N1 and X = X1 together with the old Security Context CTX\_OLD, in order to derive the temporary Security Context CTX\_1.
+Upon receiving the OSCORE response, the client retrieves the value N1 from the 'nonce' of the response, the value X1 from the 'x' byte of the OSCORE option, and uses the nonce N = N1 and X = X1 together with the old Security Context CTX\_OLD, in order to derive the temporary Security Context CTX\_1.
 Then, the client verifies the response by using the Security Context CTX\_1.

 After that, the client generates a random value N2, and uses the nonce N = b(N1, N2) and X = b(X1, X2) together with the old Security Context CTX\_OLD, in order to derive the new Security Context CTX\_NEW.
 Then, the client sends an OSCORE request to the server, protected with the new Security Context CTX\_NEW.
-In particular, the request has the 'd' flag bit set to 1 and specifies N1 \| N2 as 'id detail'.
+In particular, the request has the 'd' flag bit set to 1 and specifies N1 \| N2 as 'nonce'.

 Upon receiving the OSCORE request, the server retrieves the value N1 \| N2 from the request and the value X2 from the 'x' byte of the OSCORE option.
 Then, the server verifies that: i) the value N1 is identical to the value N1 specified in a previous OSCORE response with the 'd' flag bit set to 1; and ii) the value N1 \| N2 has not been received before in an OSCORE request with the 'd' flag bit set to 1.
 If the verification succeeds, the server uses the nonce N = b(N1, N2) and X = b(X1, X2) together with the old Security Context CTX\_OLD, in order to derive the new Security Context CTX\_NEW.
 Finally, the server verifies the request by using the Security Context CTX\_NEW and deletes the old Security Context CTX\_OLD.